pranavpandey/dynamic-engine/README.md

 ## Usage

 It is a collection of different tasks which can monitor various events by running a service in the background.
-Initially, can monitor call, lock, headset, charging, dock and foreground related events.
+Initially, it an monitor call, lock, headset, charging, dock and foreground related events.
 I will do my best to add more tasks later.

 ### Monitor special events

-Extend the `DynamicEngine` service and implement the interface functions to monitor monitor call, lock, headset, charging and dock related events.
+Extend the `DynamicEngine` service and implement the interface functions to monitor call, lock, headset, charging and dock related events.

 On Android M (Marshmallow) or above devices, `READ_PHONE_STATE` permission must be granted for the app `package` to monitor call events.
 If this permission is not granted then,